goschtl/zope/zope_secrets/trunk/source/startup.rst

 ``constructors``
   A list of constructor methods.
-An element in the list can be a callable object with a ``__name__`` attribute giving the name the method should have in the product, or the a tuple consisting of a name and a callable object.
+An element in the list can be a callable object with a ``__name__`` attribute giving the name the method should have in the product, or a tuple consisting of a name and a callable object.
 The first method will be used as the initial method called when creating an object through the web (in the ZMI).